 We are proud of Blackstone Chambers' reputation and we attract a wide range of clients from all walks of life.
 Blackstone Chambers is consistently ranked as the leading set of Chambers in The Lawyer magazine's Litigation Tracker.
 The tracker analyses judgments across all the main courts in England and Wales, with chambers measured by the number of reported cases, market share and case days.
-Its statistics show that over the past five years (June 2018 - July 2023), members of Blackstone Chambers were involved in the highest volume of decided cases.
+Its statistics show that over the past five years (June 2019 - July 2024), members of Blackstone Chambers were involved in the highest volume of decided cases.

-We are proud of Blackstone Chambers' reputation and we attract a wide range of clients from all walks of life.
 We work hard to offer a friendly and open approach to client service.
 We are delighted to report the conclusion of major building works which have been running for several years.
 All members of Chambers, pupils and staff, are now reunited in the Blackstone House complex.
 Our new facilities include state of the art meeting and conference rooms, and improved accommodation for all.
 This has provided us with an enhanced and modern working environment to meet the needs of clients going forwards.

 We enjoy our collegiate working environment.
-Members of Chambers tend to work closely together, seeking regular advice from colleagues.
-We do not believe in rigid hierarchies, and all members participate fully in the life and work of Chambers.
+Members of Chambers work closely together, seeking regular advice from colleagues.
+We do not believe in rigid hierarchies, and our members participate fully in the life and work of Chambers.
 We are committed to the principle of equal opportunity and draw our recruits from many different backgrounds, academic and professional.
 Current data also shows that roughly one third of our junior tenants are women.